Database consumption: Otaku culture

-The image of Wikipe-tan consists of visual signs (moe-elements) such as cat ears, a maid outfit and a tail.
+This image of Wikipe-tan consists of visual signs (moe-elements) such as cat ears, a maid outfit and a tail.

 As mentioned above, Azuma cites how Japanese otaku content has been consumed since the late 1990s as a major example of database consumption.

 For example, the shift of fan consumption patterns from Mobile Suit Gundam (since 1979) to Neon Genesis Evangelion (since 1995) suggests a departure from narrative consumption.
 In Gundam, different series were set in the same fictitious history (Universal Century, etc.), and fans enthusiastically scrutinized that fictitious history (grand narrative).
 Evangelion fans, however, tend not to immerse themselves in the world of the work, but rather to devote themselves to doujinshi (self-published derivative works) that feature the heroines and model figures of the mechanics in the series.
 Rather than the worldview, stacks of information (grand non-narrative) including characters and mechanics are demanded and consumed.
 According to Satoshi Maejima, a Japanese critic, despite many meaningful keywords (Human Instrumentality Project, S^{2} Engine, etc.) that seem to hint at the worldview of the work (which fits the concept of narrative consumption) in the first half of Evangelion, the work eventually came to an end without revealing the truth, and the audience was therefore forced to change their attitude of consuming the story.
 This change in consumption patterns that began in 1995 (the shift to so-called "character moe") can be considered a shift from manufacturer-led to consumer-led, and the background was the consumer base shifted from otaku students of liberal arts (who prefer stories) to those of engineering (who prefers systems).